rickywrq/check-GPU/cpsl-tutorial/connect_to_ubuntu_server.md

     ```
     The above command opens up a new SSH session in the terminal.

-3. Open a browser from your local machine and navigate to http://localhost:8080/, the Jupyter Notebook web interface.
-Replace 8080 with your port number used in step 1.
+3. Open a browser from your local machine and navigate to http://localhost:<PORT>/, the Jupyter Notebook web interface.
+Replace <PORT> with your port number used in step 1.

 4. **You can also use the link shown in the terminal:**
     ```